withastro/astro/.changeset/famous-coins-destroy.md

 The default, `static`, can be omitted from your config file.

-If you want to use SSR you now need to provide `mode: 'server'` *in addition* to an adapter.
+If you want to use SSR you now need to provide `output: 'server'` *in addition* to an adapter.

 The `adapter` configuration has been renamed to `deploy`.
 In the future adapters will support configuring a static site as well!